pabloralves/summarize-bot/README.md

 Notes:
 - All bot messages are in Spanish.
 Feel free to translate them to your language.
 - It is unlikely this project will be maintained in the future

+About specific module licenses:
+- Nltk module used for summarization uses Apache License 2.0
+- pdf2image module used for OCR uses MIT License
+- pytesseract uses Apache License 2.0